WasmSoft/dhaman_landing_page/README.md

 ## 💡 Product Concept

-Dhaman is not a marketplace.

-It is a financial protection layer for freelance work.
+Dhaman is a financial protection layer for freelance work.

 The system helps freelancers and clients create clear agreements where every payment is connected to a milestone, acceptance criteria, delivery, review process, and timeline event.